Stavros-alt/steamModDownloader/README.md

 ## What it Does
 - Reads a simple text file of Steam Workshop IDs for **any game**.
-- For each ID, it constructs the correct Skymods URL using your specified **App ID**.
+- Constructs the correct Skymods URL using your specified **Base URL Template**.
 - Navigates the redirect chain, handles cookie banners, and closes ad tabs.
 - Waits for timers and clicks the download links, saving all files to an organized folder.